 Stellar Lumens Supply Halving

-The general thesis circulating the cryptocurrency community is that token burns are enormously effective at increasing value, and that is exactly what the Stellar Foundation did.
+The general thesis circulating in the cryptocurrency community is that token burns are enormously influential at increasing value, precisely what the Stellar Foundation did.
 During the Stellar Meridian conference on Monday, November 4, the Stellar Development Foundation CEO Denelle Dixon disclosed that they had burned 55 billion Lumens (XLM) tokens, half of the overall cryptocurrency supply.
 The foundation believes that this massive burning of more than 50% of XML’s total token supply will make the Stellar ecosystem more efficient.

-The action of removing over half of the total token supply had an immediate impact on the XLM price, which surged almost 20% higher on the news, even touch $0.09 from 0.061 just a few days before the conference.
+Removing over half of the total token supply immediately impacted the XLM price, which surged almost 20% higher on the news, even touching $0.09 from 0.061 just a few days before the conference.

 Periodic Binance Token Burn

-In January 2020, the major cryptocurrency exchange – Binance conducted its 10th Quarterly token burn.
-Binance’s native token – the BNB was issued as a security token for the exchange.
+In January 2020, the primary cryptocurrency exchange – Binance, conducted its 10th Quarterly token burn.
+Binance’s native token – the BNB, was issued as a security token for the exchange.
 Users can buy, sell, and even use BNB to pay their fees on Binance.
-Since its inception, Binance has been periodically burning a huge chunk of their BNB earnings from the exchange to reduce the supply.
-This periodic burning done quarterly has done laurels for the BNB token price, as it has seen a monumental price rally, even though the rest of the market was quite stagnant.
+Since its inception, Binance has been periodically burning a massive chunk of its BNB earnings from the exchange to reduce the supply.
+This quarterly periodic burning has done laurels for the BNB token price, as it has seen a massive price rally, even though the rest of the market was relatively stagnant.